-The guest must pay all tickets (other than photo tickets*) for events occurring during the trip.
-The guest is also responsible for all parking tickets/fines received up to 24 hours after the end of the trip, if the parking ticket was due to the renter’s improper parking.
+The guest must pay all tickets (other than moving violations and photo tickets*) for violations committed during a trip.
+The guest is also responsible for all parking tickets, tows, and fines received up to 24 hours after the end of the trip, if the parking ticket was due to the guest’s improper parking.

-The guest should notify the owner if the renter receives a ticket during their trip, and, so long as it is not a photo ticket, should pay the full cost immediately.
+The guest should notify the host if they receive a ticket during their trip, and, as long as it is not a moving violation (speeding, red light violation, etc.) or photo ticket, the guest should pay the full cost immediately.

-*If the ticket is for a moving violation captured by a camera, and the host receives a ticket in the mail, Turo will provide the necessary information to the host in order to allow the host to contest the violation and transfer the liability to the guest.
-While the processes to contest or transfer these tickets varies by jurisdiction, the host typically would complete an affidavit of non-liability in order to request it be removed from their record and transferred to the guest’s.
-Note: Paying a “photo ticket” will often prevent an host from being able to contest these type of tickets, so the guest must not pay these photo tickets.
+If the ticket is for speeding, a red light violation, or other moving violation, including one captured by a camera, and the host receives a ticket in the mail, Turo will provide the necessary information to the court to allow the host to contest the violation and transfer the liability to the guest.
+While the processes to contest or transfer these tickets varies by jurisdiction, the host typically must complete an affidavit of non-liability in order to request the violation be removed from their record and transferred to the guest’s.

 Hosts who wish to transfer liability to a guest should not pay moving violation and/or photo tickets before contacting Turo.

 Similarly, guests must not pay moving violation and/or photo tickets.
 Doing so may prevent a host from being able to contest them and result in their being unfairly penalized for a violation they did not commit.